+The Program shall have a total of 6 courses in English Language.
 The syllabus for the Language Courses shall be adopted from the syllabus of the Under Graduate Courses offered by Osmania University.

 Discipline Specific Core (DSC)

 Discipline Specific Core courses are chosen from the Foundations of Management and the functional areas of Management.
 These courses are offered in all the semesters of the Program with suitable number of courses as per the requirement of the concerned semester.